Off Press Podcast

 Paul Westhead

-Paul Westhead’s innovative basketball philosophy, known as “The System,” produced one of the most high octane teams seen in college basketball and an unforgettable run to the NCAA tournament Elite Eight.
-Westhead talks about his strategy and his players — including Gathers, Kimble, Fryer and Gaines — who deployed his system to perfection.
+Paul Westhead’s basketball philosophy, famously referred to as “The System,” produced one of the most exciting basketball teams to compete in the NCAA tournament Elite Eight.
+He talks about his 1989-90 team and its season of glory and tragedy.

 Episode 18 • December 19, 2019